 This video is the fourth in a series of cultural landscape videos produced by the National Park Service (NPS) Olmsted Center for Landscape Preservation (OCLP).
-The video is made possible through the efforts of Vanessa Hartsuiker, a digital media production intern with OCLP, in partnership with the American Conservation Experience.
+The video is made possible through the efforts of digital media production intern Vanessa Hartsuiker, whose internship with the Olmsted Center was supported in partnership with American Conservation Experience.

 To view more videos in the series click here.